Down syndrome

 Clinical consultation with a genetic professional is necessary for diagnostic purposes and different options for genetic testing, prenatally and postnatally.

-Prenatally screens estimate the chances of the fetus having Down syndrome while diagnostic testing can provide a definitive diagnosis with a very high rate of accuracy.
+Prenatally screens estimate the chances of the fetus having this syndrome while diagnostic testing can provide a definitive diagnosis with a very high rate of accuracy.

 To find out if someone has a diagnosis of Down syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.